hyperledger/aries-rfcs/features/0734-push-notifications-fcm-android/README.md

 - Tags: [feature](/tags.md#feature), [protocol](/tags.md#protocol)

 > Note: This protocol is currently written to support native push notifications for Android.
-> For the implementation for iOS, please refer to [0699: Push Notifications iOS](../0699-push-notifications-ios/README.md)
+> For the implementation for iOS (via apns), please refer to [0699: Push Notifications apns](../0699-push-notifications-apns/README.md)

 ## Summary